t-c-l-o-u-d/blog/_posts/2025-03-08-global-gitignore.md

     No `.gitignore` for this repository and no pending changes!

 ### Wrapping Up
 This wasn't a particulary exciting post, but it was something that has bothered me for a while.
 I was just recently bothered enough by it to investigate and thought I should document it here for others.
-A special shout out to a colleague of mine for pursuing this.
+A special shout out to a colleague of mine for making me pursue this.
 Without their bug report on my devcontainer project, I may not have investigated this issue.